dudarev/cghub/cghub/docs/source/howitworks.rst

 Downloading metadata
 ====================

-File with metadata collected from xml files with uuids which stored in cart.
+File with metadata collected from xml files with analysis_ids which stored in cart.

 .. autofunction:: cghub.apps.core.utils.get_results